reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Correctness.md

 	- Personal reasons a person has under the veil of ignorance.
 - Contractualist:
 	- Norms no one could reasonably reject as a basis for unenforced, informed cooperation given that one has such a desire.
+	- This does suggest that all agents should be treated as ends in themselves? (maybe not as strong as in the Kantian sense).
+If agents are not ends, then why does it matter if they can reasonably reject a principle?
 - Universalization:
 	- Maxims that A can rationally willed to be a maxim followed by agents.
 This requires:
 		- It be conceivable for the maxim to be universalizable, and